-New and amended IFRS Accounting Standards that are effective for the current year

-In the current year, the Company has applied all the new and revised IFRSs that are mandatorily effective for an accounting 'period that begins on or after January 1, 2023.
-Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements except as below.
+New and amended IFRS Accounting Standards that are effective for the current year.
+In the current year, the Company has applied all the new and revised IFRSs that are mandatorily effective for an accounting period that begins on or after January 1, 2024.
+The adoption of these new and revised IFRS does not result in changes to the Company's accounting policies and has no material effect on the amounts reported for the current or prior years.